B.Sc. in Accounting

-- The required UTME subjects are English Language and Mathematics with any other two (2) subjects from Economics, Financial Accounting/Commerce and any other subject.
+- The required UTME subjects are English Language and Mathematics with any other two (2) subjects from Economics, Financial Accounting/Commerce or any other Arts or Social Science subject.”

 Direct Entry Requirements

 To be eligible, an applicant is required to have one of the following qualifications:

 - International Baccalaureate Diploma (IB) in relevant subjects.